 Indian Economy is directly affected from the workforce in different sectors.
 As per the statistics, the big portion of the workforce is employed in the unorganized sectors.
 Therefore, to create employment opportunities in the organized sectors (Government, State-Owned, and Private Sector Enterprises), Prime Minister Narendra Modi and his government have come up with a lot of beneficiary programs.

-Holding “Better Employment Opportunities to Indian Youth” as the primary objective and following the notion of PM Modi, the Department of Personnel and Training (DoPT) has proposed the Union Public Service Commission (UPSC), Railway Recruitment Boards (RRB), Staff Selection Commission (SSC) and other recruiting bodies to share the marks of all the candidates in the various competitive exams through the online portal of National Career Services (NCS) “www.ncs.gov.in”.
+Holding “Better Employment Opportunities to Indian Youth” as the primary objective and following the notion of PM Modi, the Department of Personnel and Training (DoPT) has proposed the Union Public Service Commission (UPSC), Railway Recruitment Boards (RRB), Staff Selection Commission (SSC) and other recruiting bodies to share the marks of all the candidates in the various competitive and government jobs exams through the online portal of National Career Services (NCS) “www.ncs.gov.in”.

 In its order, the Department of Personnel and Training (DoPT) said “Now, it has been decided that all the recruitment agencies viz.
 UPSC, Staff Selection Commission, RRB etc. will use National Career Service or NCS Portal of Ministry of Labour and Employment for disclosures of scores and rankings of the candidates”.